alipay/Ant-Multi-Modal-Framework/prj/snps3_vtp/CODEBASE_en.md

 # SNP-S3 Video-Text Pre-training （SNP-S3-VTP）

-This codebase is now mainly used for multi-modal fine-grained image/video pre-training.
+This codebase is now mainly used for multi-modal fine-grained image/video pre-training of SNP-S3.

 ## Installation